Optometry at Ulster - FAQs for Canadian students

 BSc Optometry or MOptom degrees are the first stages in becoming a fully qualified Optometrist in the UK.

-What is the difference between a BSc Optometry degree and an MOptom?
+What is the difference between a BSc Optometry degree and an MOptom from Ulster?

-- The first route is to complete a three-year BSc Optometry degree.
-After graduation, you will leave University to progress to your pre-registration period and no longer have UK student status.
+The first route is to complete a three year BSc Optometry degree.
+After graduation students leave the university setting to progress to their Pre-registration period and they no longer have UK student status.

 When do I need to apply to your course?

-You can apply to our course at one of the following three stages:
+You can apply to our course at one of three stages of your educational journey: